crontab/RollingView/README.md

 The [RollingView.swift](https://github.com/crontab/RollingView/blob/master/RollingView/RollingView.swift) module is a self-contained module that you can copy into your project.
 The demo app can be a good starting point for your chat app.

 The idea of the infinite scroller is that you can add virtually unlimited number of UIView cells above or below: RollingView will adjust itself accordingly.
-It can also give you a chance to load more cells above the main content when the user scrolls closer to the top, i.e. load chat history if available.
+It can also give you a chance to load more cells above or below the main content when the user scrolls closer to the top or the bottom, i.e. load chat history if available.

 Similarly to UITableView, RollingView keeps only a limited number of cells in memory at any given time.
 Cells can be reused at different indices.